 She performed in the three-night HBO concert Classic Whitney: Live from Washington, D.C., which paid tribute to Aretha Franklin, Diana Ross, and Dionne Warwick.
 The concert series raised $300,000 for the Children's Defense Fund.

 Whitney released her first studio album in eight years, My Love Is Your Love in 1998.
-Her duet with Mariah Carey from "The Prince Of Egypt" Soundtrack, reached #4 in the United Kingdom and #15 in the U.S., one of The Top Unknown/Underrated Songs of the Rock Era*.
-The two superstars traded amazing vocal runs and choruses which combined for an amazing song.
+Meanwhile, her duet with Mariah Carey from "The Prince Of Egypt" Soundtrack, reached #4 in the United Kingdom and #15 in the U.S., one of The Top Unknown/Underrated Songs of the Rock Era*.
+The two superstars traded terrific vocal runs and choruses which combined for an amazing song.
 "When You Believe" won an Academy Award for Best Original Song from a Motion Picture and was nominated for Best Pop Collaboration with Vocals at the Grammys.

 My Love Is Your Love has sold over four million copies in the U.S. and 11 million worldwide.
 Houston earned a Grammy for Best Female R&B Vocal Performance for "It's Not Right But It's Okay", which jumped to #1 in Spain, #3 in the U.K. and Canada and #4 in the United States.